xlDownxl/SyntheticImageClassifier/README.md

 Understanding the domain gap between synthetic and real images is crucial to solve the given problem.
 Typically, synthetic and real images differ through the sensor errors, which can manifest as high-frequency artifacts such as noise patterns, lens artifacts or sensor distortions.

 To ensure that the classifier generalizes beyond the training environment, the model must learn these general error-features rather than environment-specific cues.
-For instance, training on color images from both the Simuships and Singaporean datasets might lead the classifier to rely on features like sky brightness, which surely does not generalize well across different maritime datasets.
+For instance, training on color images from both the Simuships and Singaporean datasets might lead the classifier to rely on features like sky brightness, which is a case of overfitting where the model does not generalize well across different datasets.

 **Main Challenge**: Processing the data so that the model learns generalizable signals to distinguish real from synthetic images realiably independent of the visible environment.

 ### Train/Test Data

 As the generalization across environments is the main goal, it is important to train the model on a diverse set of data and subsequently test it on different real and synthetic sources that haven’t been included in the training data.
 In this case, it is easy to add data to the pipeline because the label is the same for the whole dataset.
-Personally, I had already downloaded a lot of Visual Odometry datasets to my system, which fit well with the theme of outdoor and indoor environment data.
+Personally, I had already downloaded a lot of Visual Odometry datasets to my system, which cover a wide range of environments and scenarios.
 For training, I extended the Simuships dataset with more synthetic images from the TartanAir dataset and for the real images, I complemented the Singaporean dataset with the Diode dataset, resulting in around 15k images for both classes.
+For testing, I used a randomly sampled subset of data from the dataset listed below to reduce compute time.

 **Datasets Used**:
 - **Testing Data**:
-  - **Simuships (test-split)**
+  - **Simuships** (test-split)
-  - **Singapore (test-split)**
+  - **Singapore** (test-split)
-  - **TartanAir (test-split)**
+  - **TartanAir** (test-split)
-  - **Diode (test-split)**
+  - **Diode** (test-split)
   - **NYU** (Real)
   - **Hypersim** (Synthetic)
   - **Synthia** (Synthetic)